LoopKit/loopdocs/docs/gh-actions/gh-update.md

 ### Build Loop

-The section continues immediately after the [Update Fork](#update-fork) section.
 Refer to graphic below as you follow the steps to Build Loop.

 * Click on the 'Actions' tab
 * Select the '4.
 Build Loop' workflow on the left